phnx-im/docs/src/spec/delivery_service/group_state_encryption.md

 ## Encryption at rest (EAR)

+With each group operation request, clients include the group's EAR key, which allows the DS to decrypt the group state, perform the group operation and re-encrypt the group state afterwards.

+A group's EAR key is freshly sampled at the group's inception and is not rotated until the group is deleted.

 * Clients send the key to the server for each operation
 * The key is used to encrypt the whole group state
 * The client creating the group samples the key freshly upon group creation